abhirama/xml-splitter/README.md

-Splits a huge xml file into multiple well formed xml files.
+A java utility to split a huge xml file into multiple well formed xml files.